briandconnelly/nicheconstruct/paper/05_discussion.md

 Following what we have shown in this work, these antagonistic, negative niche constructing behaviors may work to maintain these infections.
 If these populations do indeed benefit from adaptations that are created by niche construction, a case could perhaps be made for developing treatments that target the selective feedback loop that provides adaptive opportunities in these spatial environments.
 While the idea of removing negative selective feedbacks and supporting stability may seem counterintuitive, if it leaves the infecting population more susceptible, then perhaps pairing such a treatment with the introduction of defector mutants (see e.g., @rumbaugh2009quorum), could significantly improve host fitness.
-Expanding models such as ours to address the additional dynamics present in host-symbiont systems such as these could be quite productive.
+Expanding models such as ours to address the additional dynamics present in host-symbiont systems such as these could offer important new perspectives.

 It was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
 Incorporating host dynamics, co-evolution, and the feedbacks that they produce is likely to be equally important for gaining a greater understanding of how cooperative behaviors evolve in these host-symbiont settings.